 PAMA Education Fund/Student Scholarships

-This project was launched in 2016 and targets Palestinian health care students and graduates.
+Student Scholarship project was launched in 2016 and targets Palestinian health care students and graduates.
 The project provides scholarships to students to help with their university tuition, and to graduates to help them specialize in needed specialties in Palestine.
 Most of the beneficiaries face financial difficulties and are Zakat eligible.
 Candidates for Zakat donations need to fulfill two major criteria: proof of financial hardship and average to excellent academic progress.
 PAMA adopts a rigorous process to verify the authenticity of the financial hardship, this includes consultation with University officials, calling references and consulting with PAMA representatives in Palestine.
 PAMA pays off all the administrative fees so your Zakat or donation will be delivered as it is and with ZERO overhead cost.
 Students fill in the PAMA Education Fund application form and provide the needed supportive documents.
 PAMA will then review all applications and coordinates with university officials to choose the final beneficiaries.
 PAMA will then deposit your donation directly into the university accounts of the beneficiaries rather than handing cash money to students.
-You have secured the fund for 156 scholarships, 100 of which in 2018.
+You have secured the fund for 256 scholarships as of 2019.
 These scholarships benefit medical students in Gaza and the West Bank.
 The impact of these scholarships on the students and their families is huge as described by the students themselves, please see students feedback 2017.
 This is an annual and longitudinal project and you can donate any time to this cause.
-VIDEO
+Video 1, Video2

 PAMA Education Fund/Physician sub-specialty training